Primordial Black Hole signatures from femtolensing and spectral fringe of Gamma Ray Bursts: Results

 \section{Results}

-Here we list the parameters ranges for the fitting.
-Here the Xspec in the superscript indicate that the parameters is got from Xspec fitting program.
+Here we list the parameter ranges for the fitting.
+Here the Xspec in the superscript indicates that the parameters are obtained from the Xspec fitting program.
 The following are the parameters used to fit the GRB data: